-Install the unit in a workspace location that meets the criteria discussed in the previous entries of the Installation chapter.
+Place the unit in a workspace location that meets the criteria discussed in the previous entries of the Installation section.

-A qualified technician may now connect the oven to its power source.
+- Verify that the oven stands level and does not rock.
+Adjust the leveling feet as needed. - A qualified technician may now connect the oven to its power source.